rodrihgh/rodrihgh.github.io/_projects/music-math.md

 was avoided for centuries because of its spooky, dissonant sound.

-The preference for simple ratios finds its explanation in the physics of strings and air vibrations, which account for the way how most instruments (including the human voice) produce notes.
+The preference for simple ratios can be explained out of the physics of strings and air vibrations, which account for the way how most instruments (including the human voice) produce notes.
 In a nutshell, vibrating strings